Celebrating Pride with Virgin

 Virgin Active UK

-Virgin Active is celebrating all of its members and team who identify as LGBTQ+ this month.
-To recognise the history and successes of the wider community, it will be hosting a number of LGBTQ+ workouts on Instagram Live this month.
+Virgin Active celebrated all of its members and team who identify as LGBTQ+.
+To recognise the history and successes of the wider community, hosted a number of LGBTQ+ workouts on Instagram Live.
 So if you fancy getting some exercise in while celebrating Pride, you know where to go.

 Virgin Money UK